lr42/lr42.github.io/fsm_presentation.md

 You don't want to mess this up, because

-> you'll have to answer to the Coca Cola company
+> you're gonna have to answer to the Coca Cola company

 ## TTL logic